 His name was Russel, and he worked at one of the resorts nearby.
 He drove as if the roads were his own, taking serious turns at 50 mph or so, and the g-forces were palpable.
 “Just what I need,” I thought.
 “My heart rate to go up more…”

 Yet despite his tendency to drive with a kind of reckless abandon that is normally reserved for off-road racing, we somehow arrived at my destination unscathed.
 In fact, I scarcely could believe we arrived as soon as we did.
 Maybe it was the blood loss at this point, but it was almost as though he knew a secret route to the south end of the city.

-You see, just a little while after Julie went to sleep.
+You see, just a little while after Jeanette went to sleep.
 A friend of my host stopped by and after talking with me for a while, she asked me a most wonderful question.

 “Would you like to come on a volcano adventure with me?”

 Turns out, her and a couple of her friends (who were also friends with my host) were going on a hike the following day out to the Kilauea Volcano, and apparently they had some “connections” to get closer to the crater than is necessarily allowed.